-Cash withdrawals accidentally processed as deposits:
+Cash withdrawals accidentally processed as deposits

-13.1.
-Mistakes can occur if the counter clerk accidentally touches the 'DEPOSIT" icon on the screen instead of the adjacent 'WITHDRAWAL' one thus generating a deficit of twice the size of the customer's withdrawal.
-Such errors can be difficult to isolate from the system-produced totals of card transactions (see Limitations in the Transactional 'Audit Trail' above).
+16.1.
+Mistakes can occur if the counter clerk accidentally touches the 'DEPOSIT' icon on the screen instead of the adjacent 'WITHDRAWAL' one thus generating a deficit of twice the size of the customer's withdrawal.
+Such errors can be difficult to isolate from the system-produced totals of card transactions (see Limitations in the Transactional 'Audit Trail' above) unless the customer notices his windfall and then tells the branch about it.
+Absent such customer honesty and diligence, shortages brought about by such mistakes are very difficult to isolate and recover.

-Other counter errors that benefit customers at the expense of the Subpostmaster:
+Other counter errors that benefit customers at the expense of the Subpostmaster